 Who do you think of as a good leader?
 If you’re an entrepreneur, it could be Jeff Bezos.
 If you’re a sports fan, it might be MS Dhoni or Roy Keane.
 Or it could even be a manager who helped you during a tough time in your career.

 Companies also struggle with this question, which is why we use leadership competencies to define a good leader.
-In this article, we will:
+In this article, we are going to:

 - Talk about 13 leadership competencies divided into 4 areas.